How to choose background for videos? Let's see!

 However, choosing a background color is a personal choice.
 The goal is to go for something that portrays your video's mood and message.

 Control what appears in the camera frame.
 Not all props, people, or other things present in the background are worth showing in your videos.

-For example, if you're standing in front of a busy street, you cannot control the vehicles going backward and forwards on the road.
-But what you can control is how much the background your viewers can actually see.
+For example, if you're standing in front of a busy street, you cannot control the vehicles going backward and forward on the road.
+But what you can control is how much background your viewers can actually see.